Fuhaoyi/ACEP/README.md

 #
 Python3
 Python packages: Tensorfollow(vr.1.6.0), Keras(vr.2.15), Matplotlib, scikit-learn, numpy, pandas and senborn(The senborn package is used for visualization).

-We recommend using a GPU to speed up the calculations;
+We recommend using a GPU to speed up the calculations; if you use GPU acceleration, you also need to install cuda and cudnn.

+1.3 Starting a prediction
+#
+Step 1.
+Download all files in the folderthe ACME_codes folder.

 Updating...